 For additional technical details on how to submit activity data in PARS using batch upload processes or web services, click here.

 Accredited CME providers are required to submit learner completion data into PARS for each activity registered for MOC.
 We encourage CME providers to submit learner data as soon as possible after the activity is completed and the learner has met the requirements to earn MOC credit, so that the board can apply the credits to the learner’s records.
 Ideally, learner data should be reported within 30 days of the learner earning the credit.

 - Learner completion data for ABP should be submitted to PARS by December 1.
 All ABP learner completion data should be submitted within 30 days of activity completion, and learner data for ABP activities conducted after December 1 should be entered immediately in order to allow ABP diplomates with cycles ending that year to meet certification requirements and re-enroll by established deadlines.

-- Learner completion data for ABA, ABIM, ABO, ABOHNS, and ABPath should be submitted to PARS by December 31 in order to meet year-end certification deadlines.
+- Learner completion data for ABA, ABIM, ABO, ABOHNS, ABPath, and ABS should be submitted to PARS by December 31 in order to meet year-end certification deadlines.

 Learner data can be submitted into PARS manually via the web interface, by batch upload (tab delimited and XML methods) and by web service.

 For additional technical details on how to submit learner data in PARS using batch upload processes or web services, click here.

 Accredited CME providers must use the relevant board’s recognition statement to designate activities that offer MOC credit and must communicate to learners how many and what type of MOC points or credits can be earned by completing the activity.
 This statement must be provided to learners prior to the start of the activity, and must be included on any activity, registration, or promotional materials (excluding general “save the date” communications).